 The Complete El Nido Travel Guide: Lagoons, Islands, and Everything Between

-Let me save you the suspense: El Nido is as good as the photos suggest.
+Here's the honest verdict up front: El Nido is as good as the photos suggest.
 The limestone karsts really are that dramatic.
 The water really is that blue.
-And yes, you will take 400 photos on your first island-hopping tour and every single one will look like a desktop wallpaper.
+And yes, you'll take 400 photos on your first island-hopping tour and every single one will look like a desktop wallpaper.

-But — and this is important — El Nido can also be frustrating if you don't know the logistics.
+But — and this matters — El Nido rewards travelers who understand the logistics.
 ATMs run dry.
-The road from Puerto Princesa takes five soul-testing hours.
-And the standardized tour system, while convenient, means you'll share the Big Lagoon with 30 other boats at peak hour.
+The road from Puerto Princesa takes five long hours.
+And the standardized tour system, while wonderfully convenient, means you might share the Big Lagoon with 30 other boats at peak hour.

 Here's how to do it right.